ooni/probe/docs/source/index.rst

 Read this article to learn how to create a pull request on github (https://help.github.com/articles/creating-a-pull-request).

-If you prefer not to use github (or don't have an account), you may also submit patches as attachments to tickets.
+If you prefer not to use github (or don't have an account), you can also submit patches as attachments to tickets.

 Be sure to format the patch (given that you are working on a feature branch